jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

     * The amplitude of the first note.
     * The amplitude of the target last note.
     * Optional arg for tuning.

-The player instrument is named ``swell()`` as it was originally envisioned as way to play instruments with ramped amplitudes:

 .. literalinclude:: ../../examples/tutorials/amen/amen_player.csd
     :language: python